RabbitMQ for Pivotal Cloud Foundry Version 1.5 and above

 bosh recreate <job> <index>.Try to create or delete the service and see if this resolves the issue.

-- If the job(s) are already running, check the RabbitMQ service broker logs for errors and contact Pivotal Support.
+- If the job(s) are already running, check the RabbitMQ service broker logs for the errors and contact Pivotal Support.